The Ultimate Lingerie Terminology Guide – What’s What, and How to Rock It

 Garters

-The most common type is the traditional garter belt, which consists of an elastic band worn around the waist with attached garter straps that hold up stockings.
+The most common is the traditional garter belt, which consists of an elastic band worn around the waist with attached garter straps that hold up stockings.

 There are also garter panties, which combine the sensuousness of lingerie with the practicality of garters to hold up stockings, & thigh garters, which can be worn as standalone accessories to add a hint of sensuality to any outfit.